What Is a Conservancy?

 - Recreation: Vital components of the Balboa Park experience include organized (e.g., sports matches and tournaments) and informal (e.g., walking dog, picnic) recreation.

 - Safety: Balboa Park seeks to always be a crime-free and safe environment.

 - Preservation/History: Balboa Park’s history is uniquely valuable and should be preserved, enhanced, and interpreted to visitors.

 - Financial Sustainability: Balboa Park should be financially sustainable, avoiding a large backlog of accumulated deferred maintenance.

 - Environmental Sustainability: Balboa Park should be “green” and environmentally sustainable, which includes limiting its carbon footprint, recycling, water and soil conservation, and energy efficiency.

-Formally Adopted by the Board of Directors on January 9, 2018
+Formally Adopted by the Board of Trustees on January 9, 2018

 The Balboa Park Conservancy is committed to providing an inclusive and welcoming environment for all members of its staff, visitors, volunteers, subcontractors, vendors and donors.
 We do not and shall not discriminate on the basis of race, color, religion, creed, gender identity, gender expression, age, national origin or ancestry, disability, marital status, sexual orientation, or military status, in any of our activities or operations.
 These activities include, but are not limited to, hiring and firing of staff, selection of volunteers and vendors, and provision of services.